jacobbieker/Aperio_imaging_consolidator/README.md

 There are a few ways to use this script.

 Pre-requisites: R 3.1.0 or higher is installed on the computer being used
+                Internet connection to install required libraries if they are not already installed

 For Windows users: